 Just like if someone came up to you and offered something too good to be true, or you received a phone call to update your bank password, so too when it comes to online behavior you need to stay alert.

-The second part of how to stop phishing is awareness – and unfortunately too many people care unaware of this – is just how easy it is to send fake, or fraudulent emails.
+The second part of how to stop phishing emails is understanding – and unfortunately too many people are unaware of this – just how easy it is to send fake, or fraudulent emails.
 “Apple.com” might be a registered address, but what about “apple-overdue-payments.com”?
 Or “.co”?

 These manage to look legitimate, especially if we’re not specifically looking out for them.
 People even fall for “firstname.lastname@example.org”, which may sound silly but again, if you’re not specifically looking out for it, the human eye can just pass over this information.
 Unfortunately, fraudsters can even, relatively easily, send you emails from real-looking addresses.
 So next time you get an email from “email@example.com”, there is a chance that it’s not the real thing.